giaco6/polysource/README.md

 - Full instance-tree autocomplete from any script, as shown above.
 - Module autocomplete. `require()` calls resolve to their files, so `require(game.ScriptService.MyModule)` or `require(script.Parent.MyModule)` shows the module's members instead of `any`.
   Why `game` and not `world`?
 See [Typed require()](#typed-require).
-- Repairs `def.d.luau` for current (1.69+) luau-lsp, patches the `world` global so the sourcemap tree is reachable, and removes the Creator's `require()` declaration so luau-lsp's own magic module resolution takes over.
+- Generates a repaired and patched `def.modern.luau` for current (1.69+) luau-lsp next to the original one in `.poly/luau/`, with the `world` global patched so the sourcemap tree is reachable, and Polytoria's `require()` declaration removed so luau-lsp's own magic module resolution takes over.
 - A `--watch` mode that regenerates the sourcemap whenever your world changes.

 Some tradeoffs come with this, detailed under [Known limitations](#known-limitations).